Willie Redmond: Death

 The Irish troops of the 16th and 36th Divisions made a shoulder-to-shoulder successful advance in the great attack on the Messines Ridge towards the small village of Wytschaete (now Wijtschate) next to Messines.
 On going over the top Redmond, leading his men, was one of the first out of the trenches.
 He was hit by German defensive fire almost immediately in the wrist, and then further on in the leg; falling to the ground, he urged his men on as they flowed forward about him towards the German lines.
 Stretcher bearers from the 36th (Ulster) Division, one of them Private John Meeke of the 11th Inniskillings, who was himself wounded, brought him back into the British lines from no man's land, and he was conveyed to a Casualty Clearing Station at the Catholic Hospice at Locre (now Loker) in Dranoutre.
 Redmond died there from his wounds later that afternoon.

 Almost all the newspapers in Britain and Ireland, both national and local, reported his death.
 His wife and his brother John Redmond received more than 400 messages of sympathy from all parts of the British Empire and beyond.
 Among the people who paid tribute to his memory were the Unionist MP Sir Edward Carson and the poet Francis Ledwidge.
 Major-General Hickie paid tribute to him, saying that Redmond's "presence within the Division and his affection for it were a great asset to me".
-Lloyd George introduced the Irish Convention on 11 June quoting Redmond's sacrifice.
+British prime minister Lloyd George introduced the Irish Convention on 11 June quoting Redmond's sacrifice.
 The French Government posthumously awarded him the Legion of Honour.

 His death in battle made more international impact than the death of any other British soldier in the Great War, except for that of Lord Kitchener.